danielwikander/dotfilesstow/README.md

 3. To install the ranger config for example, simply type: `stow ranger`

-To install the needed packages with pacman, use `pacman -S --needed - < packagestoinstall`
+To install the needed packages with pacman, use `pacman -S --needed - < packagestoinstall` Make sure you have permission to run the /scripts/